johanvanl/js-todo/README.md

-js-todo
+JS-TODO
 =======

-TODO list in JavaScript
+A TODO list in JavaScript.

+Got the idea from [imLinder](https://github.com/imLinder/1kB-todo-list), I made my own version as a learning experience.